-You can watch a film about Richard Jefferies and his Coate home by clicking on the 'Watch on Vimeo' bar below.
+You can watch a film about Richard Jefferies and his Coate home by clicking on the 'Watch on Vimeo' bar below (it does connect you!).
 The film is 23 minutes long and was made by the Richard Jefferies Society in 2001.

 Jefferies Land from Swindon Viewpoint on Vimeo.